 Tips for Teachers: Have your entire classroom complete a Creative Brief and review these before production begins to ensure that the proper direction will be taken.
 Once you have reviewed and approved your student’s Creative Briefs, have your students complete a series of Storyboards as the next task – and review these too.

-Scripting for Educational Videos
+Script Writing for Educational Videos

 A script is often referred to something like a blueprint for filmmaking – it’s the plan that flows from the Creative Brief and carries the actual story.
 In addition, a script saves you a lot of time in editing and filming.
 When filming, it’s not always necessary to memorize word for word, but as an outline that gets you to the end goal, a script is invaluable.